 DIV 6846.
 Queer Theology.
 [Formerly DIV 3348] This course examines emergent queer theology in relationship to the theological and cultural issues (historical and contemporary) that it seeks to address.
-Prerequisite: Constructive Theology I or II or permission of the instructor.
-Counts as theology elective [3] Ms. Armour.
+Prerequisite: Introduction to Christian Theology or permission of the instructor.
+[3] Ms. Armour.